CarterA/cartera.me/Readme.md

 This repository contains the source files for my personal website.
-The source files are compiled into a proper website by [Tribo](http://github.com/CarterA/Tribo), an Objective-C static site generator that I wrote.
+The source files are compiled into a proper website by [Tribo](http://github.com/CarterA/Tribo), Objective-C static site generator that I wrote.
 You can view the public site [here](http://cartera.me/).